-If a student has been admitted to Iowa State University from another institution or has taken classes at another school during the summer, the student likely has transfer credits.
-If the student has transfer credits from another institution, they should receive a copy of the Transfer Credit Evaluation form from the Office of Admissions along with an admissions letter.
+If a student has transfer credits from another institution, they should receive a notification when their transfer credits have been evaluated and added to their ISU record.
 Students transferring credits from other institutions are encouraged to see their advisor regarding application of transferred credits toward their degree.

-The Transfer Credit Evaluation form lists how the courses taken at other schools transfer to ISU.
+The Transfer Credit Granted section of Workday lists how the courses taken at other schools transfer to ISU.
 It also lists the titles for each course, their respective credits, and the grade the student earned in each of the courses.
-Courses that appear on the transfer credit evaluation for which there is no direct translation at Iowa State may need to be evaluated.
+Courses that appear in this area for which there is no direct translation at Iowa State may need to be evaluated.
 The mechanical engineering department decides which of the transferred credits will apply towards the student's degree in mechanical engineering.
-Transferred courses that are not applied towards the student's degree will appear in the "Courses Not Applied to Degree Program" section at the end of the degree audit, along with any other non-applicable courses the student has successfully completed.
-Mechanical Engineering will not apply any transfer course to the degree in which the student received a grade lower than C."
+Transferred courses that are not applied towards the student's degree will appear in the "Unused Registrations" section at the top of the Academic Progress Report, along with any other non-applicable courses the student has successfully completed.
+Mechanical Engineering will not apply any transfer course to the degree in which the student received a grade lower than C.

 If the student feels that a transferred course should be applied to the degree but has not been, they should contact their assigned academic advisor.
-The advisor will review the Transfer Credit Evaluation form to verify that all courses that can be applied to the Bachelors of Science in Mechanical Engineering (BSME) have been applied.
+The advisor will review the credit to verify that all courses that can be applied to the Mechanical Engineering degree have been applied.

 Progress toward degree completion is the student's responsibility.
-So, review each degree audit carefully and make an advisor aware of any credit deficiencies or other issues that will prevent or delay graduation.
+Review the APR carefully and make an advisor aware of any credit deficiencies or other issues that will prevent or delay graduation.
 It is imperative to note whether or not the transferring institution awards the same number of credits that Iowa State does.
 Any credit deficiencies must be resolved in order to graduate.
 Also, when requesting that transferred credits be applied to the degree, remember the following two rules: